berryweinst/pairwise-margin-maximization/README.md

 # pairwise-margin-maximization

-This code can be used to replicate results from "selective sampling for accelerating  training of deep neural networks"
+This code can be used to replicate results from "Pairwise Margin Maximization for Deep Neural Networks"

  To clone:
  ```